-8.2.1 Exhaust emissions at Amsterdam Airport Schiphol
+8.2.1 Exhaust emissions LTO

-The exhaust emissions of CO, VOC, NO_x, PM10, PM{2.5}, EC, SO2, CO2 and lead caused by civil aviation during the LTO are calculated annually using a flight-based Tier-3 methodology.
+The exhaust emissions of CO, VOC, NOx, PM10, PM2.5, EC, SO2, CO2 and lead caused by civil aviation during the LTO are calculated annually using a flight-based Tier-3 methodology.
 The methodology is derived from the widely used method of the US Environmental Protection Agency (EPA), which was later applied by the ICAO in its measurement protocols for aircraft engines.
 The model is based on the four flight modes of the LTO-cycle.
 The LTO cycle comprises four stages: taxiing (Idling), starting (Take-off), climbing to 3000 feet (Climb-out) and descending from 3000 feet (Approach).
 Emissions that occur above 3000 feet (about 1 km) are not included in the emission calculations.
 Each flight mode corresponds with specific engine settings (power settings) of the aircraft (Idle: 7%, Take-off: 100%, Climb out 85%, Approach 30%).
 These power settings result in specific fuel consumption per unit of time.
 For each engine type, the fuel consumption results in a specific emission (emission factor per weight unit of fuel).
 The equation below shows the calculation of the emission of a specific substance during one year.

-$$Emission{y} = \sum{p,m,f} LTO{p,m} N{p} FUEL{m,f} TIM{p,f} EF{m,f}$$
+$Emission{y} = \sum{p,m,f} LTO{p,m} N{p} FUEL{m,f} TIM{p,f} EF{m,f}$

-• Emission_y = Emission of a specific substance in a specific year (kg/year)

-• $LTO{p,m}$ = Number of Landing and Take-off Cycles per aircraft type (p) with motor type (m) per year; (1/y)

-• N_p = Number of engines per aircraft (p);

-• FUEL{m,f} = Fuel consumption of engine (m) in flight mode (f); (kg/s)

-TIM{p,f} = Duration (abbrev. of Time in Mode) of flight phase (f) for aircraft (p); (s) EF{m,f} = Emission factor of engine (m) per quantity of fuel in flight mode (f); (kg/kg)
+- Emissiony = Emission of a specific substance in a specific year (kg/year) - LTOp,m = Number of Landing and Take-off Cycles per aircraft type (p) with motor type (m) per year; (1/y) - Np = Number of engines per aircraft (p); - FUELm,f = Fuel consumption of engine (m) in flight mode (f); (kg/s) - TIMp,f = Duration (abbrev. of Time in Mode) of flight phase (f) for aircraft (p); (s) - EFm,f = Emission factor of engine (m) per quantity of fuel in flight mode (f); (kg/kg)

 The annual number of flight movements per aircraft type serves as the input for the emission calculations.
-Statistics Netherlands provides annual data for the number of aircraft movements by aircraft type at Dutch airports, distinguishing between domestic and international flights for recent years (CBS, 2021).
+Statistics Netherlands provides annual data for the number of aircraft movements by aircraft type at Dutch airports, distinguishing between domestic and international flights for recent years (CBS, 2023).
 Furthermore, the StatLine databank of Statistics Netherlands provides figures about the total number of aircraft movements at Dutch airports beginning in 1990 (CBS, 2020a; 2020b).
 The "Statistical Annual Review" of Schiphol Airport is also used for the flight movements at Schiphol Airport in the years before 2005 (Amsterdam Airport Schiphol, several years).
 The aircraft types were derived from their ICAO-codes and allocated to the appropriate type present in the CLEO model (ICAO, 2020a).
 When, for a specific airport, no aircraft types were available for a certain year, the fleet composition of the previous year was used combined with the total number of flights as reported by Statistics Netherlands.